 If you aren’t familiar with me or my work yet, HI.
 I’m Krissy, and I am a micro wedding and elopement photographer who loves couples in love.
-I believe elopements and micro weddings were the gift from 2020 that we didn’t know we needed.
+I believe elopements and micro weddings were a gift from 2020 that we didn’t know we needed.
 Any couple that is so in love they don’t want to wait ANOTHER MINUTE to make it official – they are my people.
 And if you are willing to wear comfy shoes and hike to a remote spot to exchange vows?
 Match made in heaven.
-I’m going to share my timeline tips with you here, and because I know so many of you wonder how to include your family into your elopement, I’ve added that to this post too!
+I’m going to share my timeline tips with you here, and because I know so many of you wonder how to include your family in your elopement, I’ve added that to this post too!

-Once you have decided what elements to include on your day, you can decide what time to start!
+Once you have decided what elements to include in your day, you can decide what time to start!
 Typically, elopements start a bit later in the afternoon because you don’t have ALL the elements of a wedding day (only one or two people are getting their hair and makeup done, for example!).
-I suggest planning your timeline WITH your photographer, who can give you. better idea of how long things should take.
+I suggest planning your timeline WITH your photographer, who can give you. a better idea of how long things should take.
 Golden hour (an hour before sunset) tends to be one of the most flattering for photos so consider having your ceremony or portraits around that time!
 Remember, if you want a little help with this, feel free to contact me and talk about your wedding day!

 In smaller ways, you can also invite them to wedding dress shopping or even get ready with a few family and friends the morning of the day.
 Ultimately, your friends and family just want to celebrate with you.
 They will be grateful however you chose to include them in your special day.

 If you are getting married in the Arizona desert (or let’s face it – I’m always up for an adventure!), make sure to reach out here.
 I would love to get your wedding date on my calendar right away!
-In the meantime, I have all kinds of elopement planning advice (and encouragement to do things your own way) on the blog.
+In the meantime, I have all kinds of elopement planning advice (and encouragement to do things your way) on the blog.
 To read more about working with me: check out the Krissy Mae Experience here!
 You’ll quickly see how my photography enters around making you feel and look as beautiful as I see you!